Bricktech2000/Notes/notes/notion-time-management.md

 displays any event that isn't completed and that is within one day of today

-> end date is within next week or end date is on or before today
+> end date is within next week or end date is on or before today or start date is within next week
 >
 > and
 >